-The red grape variety (breeding number We 69-633-14F) is a new breed between Blauer Limberger (Blaufränkisch) x Ruby grape(Teinturier du Cher) according to DNA analyses published in 2012.
-The Trollinger (Schiava Grossa) indicated as the mother variety in the breeding list turned out to be wrong.
-The cross was made in 1969 by the breeders Helmut Schleip and Bernd H. E. Hill at the Weinsberg Viticulture Institute (Württemberg).
-The plant variety protection was granted in 2002.
-By the way, the new variety Cabernet Mitos was created with the same parents.
-The early maturing vine is resistant to frost, but susceptible to both types of mildew.
-It produces dark red wines and is particularly well suited as a complexion enhancer in cuvées.
+The red grape variety (breeding number We 69-633-14F) is a new breeding between Blauer Limberger (Blaufränkisch) x Rubintraube (Teinturier du Cher) according to DNA analyses published in 2012.
+The Trollinger (Schiava Grossa) given as the parent variety in the breeding list turned out to be wrong.
+The cross was made in 1969 by the breeders Helmut Schleip and Bernd H. E. Hill at the Weinsberg Wine Institute (Württemberg).
+Plant variety protection was granted in 2002.
+Incidentally, the same parents also produced the new variety Cabernet Mitos.
+The early-ripening vine is resistant to frost, but susceptible to both types of mildew.
+It produces dark-coloured red wines and is particularly suitable as a colour enhancer in cuvées.
 It is cultivated in the growing regions of Baden, Pfalz and Rheinhessen.
 In 2018, five hectares of vines were reported in Germany with a falling trend (D STATIS).